Not-LagsAlot/DiscordNuker/README.md

 # DiscordNuker
-A Discord nuking bot made in JavaScript
+A Discord nuking bot made in Python